rakibkhanofficial/100_Days_Of_Flutter/README.md

 ## Requirements

 - Any Operating System (MacOS, Linux, Windows)
-- IntelIJ IDE with Dart SDK installed (IntelIJ, Python sdk)
+- IntelIJ IDE, Visual studio code or Android Studio  with Dart SDK installed flutter extension,(IntelIJ, android)
 - A little knowledge of any other programming languages

 ## Auther